hedi0/Smart_DustBin/README.md

     ```

 ### Interacting with the
 While the system is largely autonomous, you might interact with it by simply approaching it to dispose of waste.
-If connected to a network, you might also monitor its status via a web interface or mobile application (if implemented).
+If connected to a network, you might also monitor its status via a web interface or mobile application (if im

-![Usage Screenshot Placeholde
-*A placeholder image showing the dustbin in operation, pehaps pen or an indicator showing it's full.*
+*A placeholder image showing the dustbin in operation, pehaps pen or an indicator
-    *   **Mobile Application Integration:** Deoid/iOS) to monitor dustbin st